Libra Group

 Libra Group is a privately held international holding company operating in a variety of industries.
-Its 20 operating entities include businesses across six continents, in six sectors: aerospace, renewable energy, hotels and hospitality services, real estate, maritime, and diversified investments.
+Its 15 operating entities include businesses across six continents, in six sectors: aerospace, renewable energy, hospitality, real estate, maritime, and diversified investments.

 Libra Group originated with a company founded by Michael Logothetis in 1976; a shipping company under the name of Lomar Shipping.
 To diversify, in 2003 Libra Group was established as its umbrella corporation, and in the mid-2000s it expanded into diverse industries.
-George Logothetis is the company's executive chairman, Nick Logothetis is Vice Chairman, and Manos Kouligkas is CEO.
+George Logothetis is the company's executive chairman, Nick Logothetis is Executive Vice Chairman, and Manos Kouligkas is COO.
 The company is privately owned by the Logothetis family.

 History

 Lomar Shipping

 Libra Group's predecessor company, Lomar Shipping, was founded by Michael Logothetis in London in 1976.
 Michael Logothetis's son George Logothetis joined Lomar Shipping in 1993.
 In 1995, he became company CEO, enlarging Lomar's fleet from less than five to more than 55 ships during the subsequent decade.